MAHMOUDEZZ12/entrestate/src/ai/PRODUCT_BRIEF.md

 ## 2. Primary Data Sources

-The Entrestate intelligence engine will be trained and continuously updated using the following primary data sources, as specified in the ingestion policy.
-These sites are the foundation of our market knowledge.
+The Entrestate intelligence engine will be trained and continuously updated using the prioritized sources defined in the official `DATA_INGESTION_POLICY.yml` document.
+This policy governs the ingestion methods, cadence, and priority for all external data, from official Ads APIs and government registries to social media signals.
+This is the single source of truth for our data strategy.

-### Core UAE Portals & Blogs:
-- www.dxboffplan.com
-- www.bayut.com
-- www.propertyfinder.ae
-- www.dxbinteract.com
-- www.dubizzle.com/blog/property/off-plan/

-### Key Developer & Governance Sites:
-- www.dubailand.gov.ae
-- www.emaar.com
-- www.damacproperties.com
-- www.nakheel.com
-- www.aldar.com
-- www.wasl.ae

-### Other Relevant Real Estate Portals:
-- www.promotions.damacproperties.com
-- www.mourjan.com
-- www.propertyfinder.com
-- tanamiproperties.com
-- www.propertymonitor.ae
-- www.propsearch.ae
-- www.rightmove.co.uk
-- www.zameen.com
-- www.9acres.com
-- www.magicbricks.com

-### Ad & Marketing Intelligence:
-- www.facebook.com/ads/library/housing

 ## 3. Enabled APIs & Technical Capabilities